FATF Blacklists and Grey Lists

 The FATF blacklist includes countries deemed inadequate in AML/CFT according to FATF's international standards.
 When a country is blacklisted, it is called upon to take countermeasures to protect the international financial system from continuing harm.
 The FATF AML shortlist is another name for the blacklist, and countries on this list can be subject to economic sanctions by FATF member nations.

-Currently, North Korea and Iran are among the countries on the FATF blacklist, facing sanctions as a result.
+Currently, North Korea, Iran, and Myanmar are among the countries on the FATF blacklist, facing sanctions as a result.
 However, governments can avoid being blacklisted if they comply with FATF's standards and recommendations regarding AML/CFT measures.
 Therefore, all jurisdictions should take the necessary steps to prevent money laundering and terrorism financing.
-Member countries should take enhanced due diligence measures to ensure that their regulatory regimes meet the FATF standards.
+Member countries should take enhanced due diligence (EDD) measures to ensure that their regulatory regimes meet the FATF standards.

 Countries that the FATF has blacklisted can take measures to comply with the organization's recommendations and avoid economic sanctions.
 In such cases, they can be removed from the blacklist if they implement appropriate AML policy measures that meet international standards.
 All countries need to work towards compliance with FATF's standards and recommendations to safeguard the integrity of the international financial system.